It’s all about that workflow: Game-changer enhancements in 2020!

 And that’s not all folks!
 You also have the ability to toggle tag visibility — straight in your LayOut doc!
 What does this mean for my workflow?
 This means you don’t have to create extra scenes just for your LayOut files, saving you a ton of time going back and forth between LayOut and SketchUp.Check out our Skill Builder to learn how this will speed up your LayOut workflow.

 We think that our latest changes in SketchUp 2020 let you make a few tweaks to really get your process humming along!
 We've changed a lot, but if you've got an awesome workflow that works for you, keep rolling with that.Want to test out the new features?
-Try SketchUp free for 30 days.
+Try SketchUp free.

 Ready to go Pro?
 Buy SketchUp.Check out all the changes, and let us know what you think in the forum.